The Future is Female: Prints by Women Artists

 This exhibition highlights contemporary women artists in the LUAG Teaching Museum permanent collection, including Faith Ringgold, Janet Fish, Maud Morgan, Matsubara Naoko, Françoise Gilot, Nancy Spero, Marisol Escobar, Bridget Riley, Carmen Herrera, Belkis Ayón, and Käthe Kollwitz.

 Exhibition hours are Monday – Friday 8 AM – 10 PM and Saturday 8 AM – 5 PM.

 EVENTS AT A GLANCE

-DEC 10 Study night at the museum, LUAG Lower Gallery, Zoellner Arts Center, 6-11 PM.
-Refreshments and snacks provided.
+MAY 6 Study Night at the Museum, Lower Gallery, Zoellner Arts Center, 6-11 PM.
 For LU students only.